Itraconazole oral solution

 How should I use this medicine?

 Take this medicine by mouth.
 Follow the directions on the prescription label.
 Use a specially marked spoon, or container to measure your dose.
 Ask your pharmacist if you do not have one.
 Household spoons are not accurate.
-Swish the solution in the mouth then swallow.
+Take this medicine on an empty stomach, at least 30 minutes before or 2 hours after food.
 Do not take with food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
-Take all of your medicine as directed even if you think your are better.
+Take all of your medicine as directed even if you think you are better.
 Do not skip doses or stop your medicine early.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What side effects may I notice from receiving this medicine?